[SAP BTP Onboarding Series] Welcome to your Hardware Store – an SAP BTP Analogy

 - Planning: We thought about our design, we put our ideas on paper, discussed with other people for opinions and finally made our design decisions.
 In SAP BTP, you’ll need to determine what project(s) are you doing?
 What services are required?
 How many landscapes are required?

 - Effort: My husband and I have 4 kids so the little extra time we have simply couldn’t be put towards framing and drywalling a basement.
 With that in mind, we decided we would hire a private contractor to do those tasks and we would take on the finishing work.
 In your SAP BTP project, this is where you decide if you want/need to hire an implementation partner.
-SAP has a remarkable partner ecosystem who are willing to take on full projects E2E or work alongside your IT team for guidance and best practices.
+SAP offers a vast portfolio of implementation services and has a remarkable partner ecosystem who are willing to take on full projects E2E or work alongside your IT team for guidance and best practices.

 Whether it’s a home renovation project or really any project the process remains and there should be large emphasis on the planning phase.
 Imagine painting a room in your house without a plan.
 You likely wouldn’t have the cloths in place to protect spillage, you wouldn’t have the right tools to open the paint can, mix it, or put it on the walls, and a random color without testing could lead to a scary turnout!